-When studying brain activity in animals, scientists try to intrude as little as possible in their daily activities.
-Ideally, they would like the animal to have free range of motion, but this is rather difficult while attached to a EEG.
-What is needed is a device that allows faint signals to be measured while the animal is freely moving in their habitat.
+Scientists try to intrude as little as possible in an animal’s daily activities when they study their brain activity.
+Ideally, the animal would have free range of motion but that is easier said than done while attached to an EEG.
+A device is needed to measure faint signals while the animal is freely moving in their habitat.

-follow site Hypnion Inc. brought this problem to my current employer and asked us to help solve it.
-My team and I produced an ultra low friction commutator that could achieve the signal requirements they needed, while dramatically reducing the disturbance to the small rodents.
-We designed and built a prototype which was then manufactured in the hundreds.
+I was asked by Hypnion Inc. to help solve this problem.
+My team and I produced an ultra-low friction commutator achieving the signal requirements, while significantly reducing the disturbance to the small creatures.
+Consequently, our team designed and built a prototype that was manufactured in the hundreds.